devskale/python-utils/README.md

 - **pdf2md-skale**: A versatile PDF to Markdown converter with multiple extraction methods (pdfplumber, PyPDF2, PyMuPDF, OCR) and features like recursive processing, dry run mode, and metadata inclusion
 - **md2blank**: A markdown to blank converter that removes all PII content while preserving structure
 - **robotni**: A minimal, file-based task scheduler to run Python jobs from a web app, with async task queuing and status polling.
+- **md2pdfs**: A Python package for generating beautiful PDFs from Markdown content.

 ## Installation